Laurel, Maryland: Pre-20th century

 In 1870, the Patuxent Bank of Laurel was founded on the corner of Main Street and Washington Avenue.

-In 1874 a delegation was sent to Annapolis to introduce legislation to make Laurel its own county of 10,000 residents with land from Prince George's, Howard, and Anne Arundel counties.
-In 1879 Laurel Academy of Music was built along Route 1.
+In 1874, a delegation was sent to Annapolis to introduce legislation to make Laurel its own county of 10,000 residents with land from Prince George's, Howard, and Anne Arundel counties.

+In 1879, Laurel Academy of Music was built along Route 1.
 The building was converted to a movie theatre in 1915, with a parking garage on the lower floor of the wood structure; it burned in 1917, and Academy Ford built on the same site in the late 20th century.

-In 1888 inventor David J. Weems tested an unmanned electric train on a two-mile banked circular track near Laurel Station.
+In 1888, inventor David J. Weems tested an unmanned electric train on a two-mile banked circular track near Laurel Station.
 The three-ton vehicle reached speeds of up to 120 mph for twenty minutes.

 In 1890, Citizens National Bank opened its doors on Main Street, as Prince George's County's first nationally chartered bank.
 Charles H. Stanley was the bank's first president, and it remained independently managed and with the same name until acquired by PNC Financial Services in 2007.
 Branch services are still provided from the original building.
-Along with those branch services being provided, there have been an additional 5 branches that were implemented.
+Five more branches were added.

 At the turn of the century, Louis Barret operated a hotel called the "Half Way House", later called the Milstead Hotel, which served as a stop for the four stage lines operating between Baltimore and Washington.
 In 1898, a stable fire spread to the 100-year-old hotel and burned adjacent buildings along Main Street.
 With only bucket brigades, Mayor Phelps telegraphed Baltimore to send a special train with fireman, horses, and engine number 10.
 One fireman was crushed by the rolling fire engine, and returned in a casket saved from the burning mortuary.
 The resulting losses inspired efforts to bring water and fire apparatus to the town.
 The town was struck again by the great Laurel fire of December 14, 1899, when a twelve-building fire destroyed the Laurel Presbyterian Church (known then as Presbyterian Church at Laurel).

 Proposed in 1897, Laurel's seven-term mayor Edward Phelps succeeded in constructing the first high school in Prince George's County in 1899, despite several financial obstacles, by personally assuming the financial risks in doing so.
-The original building built for $5,000, now known as the Phelps Community Center, still stands at the northeast corner of Montgomery and Eighth Streets.
+The original building, built for $5,000, now known as the Phelps Community Center, still stands at the northeast corner of Montgomery and Eighth streets.
 It was listed on the National Register of Historic Places in 1979.

 20th century

-In 1902, the City and Suburban Railway with the City and Suburban and Washington, Berwyn, and Laurel railway started single line electric trolley service.
+In 1902, the City and Suburban Railway with the City and Suburban and Washington, Berwyn, and Laurel railway started single-line electric trolley service.